By Jessica Jones

-The Royal Canadian Air Cadets is gaining popularity as more and more youth register and participate in the program, which came to Stettler four months ago.
+The Royal Canadian Air Cadets is gaining popularity as more and more youth register and participate in the program, which came to Stettler several months ago.

 Before the cadet program (the 572 RCACS Coyote) moved to Stettler from Coronation this past July, it was at risk of ceasing with only seven cadets.

 But Lieutenant Lisa Long, commanding officer of the 572 RCACS Coyote, is elated that the program is gaining traction in Stettler.
 With already 41 cadets on the squadron, she is further estimating it will have upwards of 60 by the end of December.

 “It is an incredible evolution to know that this many kids, ages 12 to 19, want to be a part of the program,” she said.
 “This has impressed the Department of National Defence and we are hearing parents calling and saying, ‘I can’t wait for my kids to turn 12.’”